yakir12/Dizzy.jl/docs/rpi4-julia-sysimage-manual.md

 and the official `julia` image doesn't ship one.

 Optional but worth it if you'll iterate — commit this state to a reusable image so you don't redo apt every session.
-From the **host**, in another
+From the **🖥️ HOST**, in another
 terminal:

 ```bash